arnav-snowleo/scanner_app/README.md

 > TODO:

-Integrate QR Scanner, Barcode Scanner , OCR Feature with the main App.
+Integrate  OCR Feature with the main App.

 Integrate new filters using OpenCV Library

+Push The final code after all the integrations.

+> Todo Done:

+ QR Scanner, Barcode Scanner, Feature has been integrated in the main app.

 >The Software is not Open Sourced.